The Chemistry of Story

 he blew the house in.”

 A great story-arch takes the listener from bystander to participant.
-And, in the process, the brain releases cortisol.
-And cortisol helps us stay focused.
+In the process, the brain releases cortisol which increases engagement.

 A great story-arch puts a problem before the listener that they try to solve along with you.
 Present your data, your case, your call to action as a problem to solve.
 In a great story-arch, the main character hits numerous impediments on the way to reolving the problem - tell that story.